 Wi-fi is a fantastic invention, you can access the internet almost anywhere and on lots of different devices.
-Sit in bed and watch the latest series of Jessica Jones on Netflix, play Xbox Live from your sofa or stream internet radio in the kitchen.
+Sit in bed and watch The Crown on Netflix, play Xbox Live from your sofa or stream internet radio in the kitchen.

 But there will be occasions when you struggle to get a decent wi-fi signal.
 There are many reasons for this – if your house is large, the wi-fi signal may struggle to reach far corners, for example – but the problem could be that your router is in the wrong position.